telerik/reporting-docs/styling/rendering-and-paging/design-considerations-for-report-rendering/image-rendering-design-considerations.md

 previous_url: /designing-reports-considerations-image
 ---

-# Design Considerations for the Image Rendering format
+# Design Considerations for the Image Rendering

 The Image rendering extension renders a report to a bitmap or metafile.
 By default, the Image rendering extension produces a TIFF file of the report, which can be viewed in multiple pages.
 When the client receives the image, it can be displayed in an image viewer and printed.